colinfitzgerald328/colinfitzgerald328.github.io/_pages/portfolio.md

 Here are some pictures that I have captured over the past couple of months.

-{% include gallery caption=""Success is a manifestation of your drive."" %}
+{% include gallery caption="Success is a manifestation of your drive." %}